 All EU nationals visiting the Azores are entitled to the reciprocal arrangements covering medical care and expenses but will need the appropriate documentation.
 Dental treatment will mostly have to be paid for.
-British nationals should have their European Health Insurance Card (EHIC), obtainable by phone (tel: 0845 606 2030), online (www.dh.gov.uk/travellers), or from the post office and some travel clinics.
+British nationals should have their European Health Insurance Card (EHIC), obtainable online or from the post office and some travel clinics.
 The validity of this card for British nationals may be in doubt once the UK exits from the EU.
 You should in any case have additional private travel insurance.
 Pregnant women, travellers with pre-existing illnesses and those travelling with children or going to remote areas should identify healthcare facilities prior to departure.
 However, larger hotels and tour company representatives are usually able to provide addresses for local services.
-The Foreign and Commonwealth Office (www.fco.gov.uk) can provide details of the nearest relevant embassy or consulate for emergencies.
+The Foreign and Commonwealth Office can provide details of the nearest relevant embassy or consulate for emergencies.

 Pharmacies are widespread, but you should always take a sufficient supply of prescription drugs to more than last the length of your holiday.
 When travelling, do not pack them all in your suitcase; always make sure you have enough tablets and any medical equipment you use regularly in your hand luggage.
 The pharmacies in larger towns will have a rota for out-of-business-hours opening; if you need anything, ask at your hotel or a police station to see which one is open.

-The Azores are considered to be one of the safest places in the world and crime is, on the whole, limited to minor thievery in Ponta Delgada.
+The Azores are considered to be one of the safest places in the world and crime is, on the whole, limited to minor thievery.
 However, you should sensibly take the same precautions as you would at home.
 A few beggars operate in Ponta Delgada, but are not aggressive; they seem to be non-existent in other towns.